react-native-tvos/react-native-tvos/README.md

 # This command builds and starts the app in an Android TV emulator (needs to be created in advance).
 npx react-native run:android --device tv_api_31
 ```

-See [this document](https://docs.expo.dev/bare/using-expo-cli/) for more details on Expo CLI functionality.
-(Note that many of these features require that Expo SDK modules be built into your app.
-Expo SDK support requires a different project configuration as described below.)

 ## How to support TV specific file extensions